Dennis Wilson: Final years

-In succeeding years, Dennis abused alcohol, cocaine and heroin.
-By the last year of his life, he had virtually lost his normal speaking voice, struggled to sing, and had forgotten how to play drums, often missing Beach Boys performances in the process.
+Towards the end of his life, Wilson's growing abuse of alcohol, cocaine and heroin was strongly affecting his personal life.
+Concurrently, creative differences within the band had led to a breakdown of relationships.
 Following a confrontation on an airport tarmac, he declared to Rolling Stone on September 3, 1977, that he had left the Beach Boys: "They kept telling me I had my solo album now, like I should go off in a corner and leave the Beach Boys to them.
 The album really bothers them.
 They don't like to admit it's doing so well; they never even acknowledge it in interviews."
-Two weeks later, disputes were resolved, and Dennis rejoined the group.
+Two weeks later, the dispute was resolved, and Dennis rejoined the group.